jonathanharrell/cjarellano-v2/content/posts/the-ampersand-inn-start-spreading-the-news.md

   - horror
   - WorkByCJArellano
 ---
 WOWEE WOW WOW!
-Thank you so much to the New York International Screenplay Awards for awarding my script “The Ampersand Inn” with the First Place Gold Award in the Feature Screenplay category!
+Thank you so much to the [New York International Screenplay Awards](https://nyisa.com/#archive-2022) for awarding my script *The Ampersand Inn* with the First Place Gold Award in the Feature Screenplay category!
 The awards ceremony at DROM Music Venue in the East Village was in many ways more exciting than the win itself.
 I will never not love meeting and connecting with fellow writers and filmmakers who just want to make things.

 ![](/static/img/279956708_10104242245782727_4192490102060245309_n.jpg)